 The Big Buddha on Lantau Island

-Whether you choose to take the Ngong Ping Cable Car, or go for a hike, you sure don’t want to miss out on this Hong Kong Instagram spot.
+Whether you take the Ngong Ping Cable Car or go for a hike, you don’t want to miss out on this Hong Kong Instagram spot.

 Address: Ngong Ping Rd, Lantau Island

-How to get there: take the MTR all the way to Tung Chung and from there take the cable car to the Big Buddha
+How to get there: Take the MTR to Tung Chung, and then take the cable car to the Big Buddha.

 Ngong Ping 360

-The cable car ride offers stunning views and you’ll get to see a different side of Hong Kong.
-Go on a Crystal Cabin and get a 360-degree view that can be both exciting and scary.
+The cable car ride offers stunning views and allows you to see a different side of Hong Kong.
+You can also go on a Crystal Cabin and get a 360-degree view that can be both exciting and scary.

 Book your cable car ride here!